 Taylored Expressions put on a card drive to send cards to the healthcare workers and it ended today, so these cards have already been sent.

 For this particular stack of cards, I’ve made 6 of the pink and 6 of the green using this adorable MOKA Melissa Nurse free download from Taylored Expressions.
 I’ve also used the Subway Tiles embossing folder for the background as well as white heat embossed the sentiments from the Life Saver Mini Strips stamp set and die cut them out with the clever Mini Strips Die.
 I’ve used a heart die that came with an order I had and then I took some tiny images from other sets for the accents.

 I stamped a message on the inside of all of the cards from TE Big Thanks stamp set too.
 (This set came for free with an order I placed.)

-Here’s another set of 20 cards I made for healthcare workers using the Freebie Brutus Monroe Healthcare Super Hero Coloring Pages.
+Here’s another set of 20 cards I made for healthcare workers using the Freebie Healthcare Super Hero Coloring Pages.
 (To print these out to fit over an A2 sized card base, I used my printer settings to print out 4 pages on one sheet.)

 I layered them over some pink and red cardstock and then the base of the card is some A2 sized side folding blue cardstock.
-The left over pieces from the pink and red cardstock strips were ran through and embossing folder and white Alabaster Ink was ran over it.
+The left over pieces from the pink and red cardstock strips were ran through and embossing folder and white white Ink was ran over it.